brettz9/webappfind/executable-builder/README.md

-        file associations with possible baked in meta-data that can be tweaked by the user (e.g., edit could be changed to read-only though read-only should probably not be changeable), using favicon if no icon specified; if no file associations are available, only show the option to create one's own executables from scratch
+        file associations with possible baked in meta-data that can be tweaked by the user (e.g., edit could be changed to read-only though read-only should probably not be changeable), using favicon if no icon specified; ideally, this will show current state, e.g., if already associated, if changed, etc.; if no file associations are available, only show the option to create one's own executables from scratch
     1. Create desktop app (to communicate with native messaging app to use `windows` add-on privilege to open a dialog, asking which web app (that has previously advertised itself as supporting the